 - To what extent does culture and society influence our choices?

-- How do our relationships with others change and/or impact us?
+- How do our relationships with others change and/or impact our beliefs and values?

 I am excited to work through our content which includes written assessments and reading classic titles such as To Kill a Mockingbird and Romeo and Juliet.
-We have added some modern texts to our curriculum as well including Every Falling Star (academic and honors), A Long Way Gone (honors only), I Am Malala (honors only), and Farewell to Manzanar (honors only).
+We have added some modern texts to our curriculum as well including Every Falling Star (academic and honors), A Long Way Gone (honors only), I Am Malala (honors only), Code Talker (honors only), They Called us Enemy (honors only, graphic novel paired with Manzanar), and Farewell to Manzanar (honors only).
 The honors only options will be literature circle options for our Memior Unit.

 Please feel free to contact me at any time if you have questions or concerns.
 My email can be found above.
 I am looking forward to a great year of collaboration to help your ninth-grader transition to the high school and be the most successful student they can be!